Battle of al-Shihr (1548): The siege

-Upon arriving at Xael, the Portuguese disembarked unimpeded.
+Upon arriving at Ash-Shihr, the Portuguese disembarked unimpeded.
 The ruler of Al Mahra Sa'd bin Afrar and his brother asked the Portuguese for aid because the Kathiri sultan Badr captured Mahrah country, Qishn, and its provinces, The Kathiris raised a white flag, then a red one, and opened fire on the Portuguese.
 Dom Álvaro had it bombarded, albeit with meager results, as he lacked heavy artillery and around 40 Portuguese killed.
 Sometime later two large galliots arrived with siege guns, with which the Portuguese were able to batter the walls of the fort heavily, and within a short, the garrison sent Sulaimân bin Sa'd bin Sulaimân al-Muhammadï who sought to surrender in exchange for freedom, The fort was stormed on April 7 and the Kathiri garrison was entirely slaughtered. and the fort delivered to the Afrar brothers. and Sulaimân bin Sa'd was taken prisoner to Goa.

 Dom Álvaro was back in Goa by May 4.